nginxinc/nginx-gateway-fabric/deploy/helm-chart/README.md

 ### Configure Delayed Termination for Zero Downtime Upgrades

-To achieve zero downtime upgrades (meaning clients will not see any interruption in traffic while a rolling upgrade is being performed on NGF), you may need to configure delayed termination on the NGF pod, depending on your environment.
+To achieve zero downtime upgrades (meaning clients will not see any interruption in traffic while a rolling upgrade is being performed on NGF), you may need to configure delayed termination on the NGF Pod, depending on your environment.

 > **Note**
 > When proxying Websocket or any long-lived connections, NGINX will not terminate until that connection is closed